 This certification is for candidates who have an inclination towards organizational security and want to demonstrate the ability to create a relationship between an information security program and broader business goals and objectives.
 Basically, CISM is perfect for IT security professionals looking to grow and build their career into mid-level and senior management positions.
-This certification ensures knowledge of information security, as well as development and management of an information security program.
+This certification ensures knowledge of information security, as well as the development and management of an information security program.

 Certified Information Systems Security Professional (CISSP)

 Certified Information Systems Security Professional (CISSP) is an independent information security certification governed by the International Information System Security Certification Consortium, also known as (ISC)², the not-for-profit consortium that offers IT security certifications and training.

 CISSP is viewed as the baseline standard for information security professions in government and industry.
 Companies have started to require CISSP certification for their technical, mid-management and senior management IT security positions.
 This certification is designed for candidates who are interested in the field of information security.
 The ideal candidates are those who are information assurance professionals and know how to define the design, information system architecture, management and control that can guarantee the security of business environments.

 The CISSP is widely popular within the IT security community, as it provides the basis of security knowledge.
 “We feel safe hiring candidates carrying this validation,” says Ellis Belvins, division director at Robert Half International, a professional staffing consultancy.
 The certification validates the security professionals’ high proficiency, principles and methodologies, commitment and deeper understanding of security concepts.